Makombo/appengine-django-skeleton/README.md

 scaffolding for other python frameworks and use cases.

-Note that this project no longer uses the the SDK-provided Django 1.5 library but uses `pip -t` to vendor Django 1.8 into the lib/ folder.
+Note that this project no longer uses the the SDK-provided Django 1.5 library but uses `pip -t` to vendor the latest Django into the lib/ folder.

 This project is based on the introductory [Django Tutorial](https://docs.djangoproject.com/en/1.8/intro/tutorial01/) polls applications.